SrinivasanJayakumarr/Covid_Tracker/README.md

 ## :hammer_and_wrench: Libraries, Widgets and Tools

+- Airbnb
-- Batch Drawable Importer
+- _Batch Drawable Importer_
-- ViewModel - LiveData
 - SharedPreferences - To store and retrieve data whenever the app is restarted
 - Card View
 - ImageView
+- TextView
+- SearchView
+- _LottieAnimationView_
 - Material Design Components
+- ListView
+- AlertDialog
+- SnackBar
-- RecyclerView (Horizontal)
+- Toast
-- Picasso
+- _Picasso_
-- Volley
+- _Volley_
 - OkHttp
-- <a href="https://openweathermap.org/api" target="_blank">OpenWeatherMap API</a>
+- <a href="https://openweathermap.org/api" target="_blank"> OpenWeatherMap API </a>
-- JSON
+- JSON Fetching and Parsing
+- Notification Channels
+- _Animation Library_
+- _Connectivity Manager_ - for get the information that whether the app has data connectivity or not
+- _BroadCastReceivers_ - for Notification and Auto Internet Connection Check
+- Handler
 - and some minor tools, views and widgets

 ## :computer: Language